EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

-# Step 3: Create your cover letter
+# Step 3: Create a cover letter for your job application

 ## Learning objectives